Ariane et Barbe-bleue: Performance history

 Ariane et Barbe-bleue was premiered at the Salle Favart in Paris by the Opéra Comique on 10 May 1907 with Maeterlinck's partner, Georgette Leblanc, in the title role.
-It was conducted by Alexander von Zemlinsky at the Vienna Volksoper on 2 April 1908.
+Alexander von Zemlinsky conducted it at the Vienna Volksoper on 2 April 1908.
 Arnold Schoenberg and his pupils Alban Berg and Anton Webern were in the audience and expressed their admiration for the music.
 Further performances followed in Brussels (1909), New York and Milan (1911), Buenos Aires (1912) and Madrid (1913).

 Shortly after the death of Dukas there was a performance in Amsterdam (1935).
 The British premiere did not take place until 20 April 1937 (at the Royal Opera House, Covent Garden, London).
 Oper Frankfurt gave a new production in its 2007–2008 season and Opéra National de Paris took the work to Japan in July 2008, together with only one other full-length opera, on the company's first tour of that country; Gran Teatre del Liceu (Barcelona) gave a new production in June 2011, its premiere at the theatre.

 In July 2022, West Edge Opera premiered a new production directed by Alison Pogorelc, which music critic Joshua Kosman wrote, "made the best imaginable case for the work."